MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/script-jscript-web-resources.md

 ---
-title: "Script(JScript) web resources (Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs"
+title: "Script(JScript) web resources (Developer Guide for Dynamics 365 Customer Engagement (on-premises)) | MicrosoftDocs"
 description: "Learn about using JavaScript web resources to create a library of JavaScript functions that can be accessed from anywhere. " ms.custom: ms.date: 03/02/2018